vdclab/gene_presence_abscence/Readme.md

    │
    └── results                               <- Final results for sharing with collaborators, typically derived from analysis sets
-       ├── fasta                             <- (optional) folder with the fasta file of the orthologs of the seeds ├── patab_melt.tsv                    <- Table with the information of presence-absence one information by line ├── patab_table.tsv                   <- Table with the information of presence absence with genome in index and seeds in columns and proteins Id in the cell
+       ├── fasta                             <- (optional) folder with the fasta file of the orthologs of the seeds ├── patab_melt.tsv                    <- Table with the information of sORTholog one information by line ├── patab_table.tsv                   <- Table with the information of presence absence with genome in index and seeds in columns and proteins Id in the cell
        └── plots                             <- Plots and table on which the plot are created